 Your personal information is held and used to:

-- process any application you make for employment or volunteering opportunities.
+- process any application you make for employment or volunteering opportunities

-Disclosure of your personal information
+6. Disclosure of your personal information

-We may disclose your personal information to:
+We may disclose personal information about you, or your child or children, to:

 - third party service providers who work with us or provide services to us